frederic-perez/AmE-dictionary/data/dictionary.md

 __forte<sup>1</sup>__ _n_ :three::mega: Something in which a person excels.
 __forte<sup>2</sup>__ _adv_ In a loud, forceful manner.
 Used chiefly as a direction.
 __forthcoming__
-__forthright__ _adj_ :two: Saying what you think and feel directly and honestly, without being afraid of other people’s reactions.
+__forthright__ _adj_ :three: Saying what you think and feel directly and honestly, without being afraid of other people’s reactions.
+Direct and without evasion; straightforward: _a forthright appraisal; forthright criticism._ _Syn_ frank
 __fortified wine__
 __fortitude__ _n_ :two: Strength of mind that enables a person to encounter danger or bear pain or adversity with courage.
 __fortnight__